How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Why do insurance companies need state approval to raise rates?

 Car insurance is a state-regulated product, meaning each state has the authority to set rules for how insurers operate within its borders.
 Rate approval requirements exist to ensure that insurers can remain financially solvent (rates aren't too low), that consumers aren't overcharged (rates aren't excessive), and that no group of policyholders is treated unfairly relative to another.
-Without this oversight, insurers could theoretically raise prices without actuarial justification.
+Without this oversight, insurers could theoretically raise prices without actuarial justification, leaving consumers with no regulatory recourse.
+The NAIC coordinates standards across states to maintain consistency in this oversight.

 Can my insurance rate go up mid-policy, or only at renewal?

 Your rate is generally locked for the term of your policy — typically 6 or 12 months.
 However, certain policyholder-initiated changes (adding a driver, switching vehicles, changing your address) can trigger a mid-term adjustment.
 Company-wide rate increases that result from a new state-approved rate filing take effect at your next renewal, not mid-term.
-Learn more about car insurance rate lock periods and mid-policy changes.
+If your rate changes unexpectedly mid-term without a policy change you initiated, that warrants a direct call to your insurer.
+Learn more about how car insurance rate locks work and when mid-policy adjustments are permitted.

 What does "unfairly discriminatory" mean in insurance regulation?